Adult Dual Enrollment

 If you cannot attend an in-person workshop, view the ADE Workshop Video and complete the ADE Workshop Survey at the end.

-- After the exam, you will get an email 3 days later.
+- If you wish to take credit ESL classes, please complete the ESL Guided Placement process to receive a level recommendation.
+After completing the process, you will receive an email within 3 days.
 If you are required to respond, please make sure you respond.
+(ESL Center, Jefferson Hall, Room 318)

 Step 3: Make an appointment with a Noncredit Counselor